Things to do

 A fun way to exercise and keep fit in Westcott, classes are tailored to all levels and needs.
 All abilities welcome whether you are a beginner or more advanced.
-Elly’s Fitness Classes are very popular and take place every Tuesday evening at The Reading Room.
+Elly’s Fitness Classes are very popular and take place every Tuesday evening at the Westcott Village Hall (formerly the Reading Room).
 5.45pm Early Bird Circuits, 6.30pm Circuits, 7.15pm Aerobifit

 Westcott Village Coffee Morning

 The village coffee morning was first started in 1966 and has been running ever since.
 New faces always welcome, open to everyone, children welcome.
-The first Wednesday in every month at The Reading Room at 10am.
+The first Wednesday in every month at the Westcott Village Hall (formerly the Reading Room) at 10am.